 Sugar Glaze Instructions:

-- Mix icing sugar and milk.
+- Mix icing sugar and liquid.
 Add orange juice/milk/water gradually.
 Start with 1 tsp, then mix.
-Add the remaining milk until you get the consistency that you like.
+Add the remaining liquid until you get the consistency that you like.
 If you want it thicker and sweeter, use more sugar.
 If you want it runny and less sweet, add more orange juice/milk/water.

 - Make sure to use very cold ingredients.
 Do not take out the ingredients (butter, milk) from the fridge unless you are ready to use it.